pepurion/aleph/content/Gameplay/Crafting.md

 - **Common** Power
 	- 1 Common Material, 1 Common Refinement
-	- Diff 11 Control check
+	- DC 11 Control check
 - **Enhanced** Power
 	- 1 Enhanced Material, 1 Enhanced Refinement
-	- Diff 17 Control check
+	- DC 17 Control check
 - **Advanced** Power
 	- 1 Advanced Material, 1 Advanced Refinement
-	- Diff 23 Control check
+	- DC 23 Control check
 - **Elite** Power
 	- 1 Elite Material, 1 Elite Refinement
-	- Diff 29 Control check
+	- DC 29 Control check
 - **Prime** Power
 	- 1 Prime Material, 1 Prime Refinement
-	- Diff 35 Control check
+	- DC 35 Control check

+### Ship Components
+**SC** are different from other ones, since they cannot be used for normal crafting.
+Instead they are used as spare parts for ship construction and repairs.

+### Crafting
+Ship components are composed of a large amount of crafting components.
+For crafting, all SC are considered **Items** of **Advanced** rarity.

+One SC needs 30 units.
+Any type and rarity of components can be combined and used in crafting, however higher rarity ones give more units.
+Any unit overflow is lost.

+- **Common** - 1 unit.
+- **Enhanced** - 2 units.
+- **Advanced** - 3 units.
+- **Elite** - 4 units.
+- **Prime** - 5 units.

+---
-### Foraging
+## Foraging
 This is the act of spending a long period of time searching for something specific.
 The searches are thorough and include looking above and beneath the surface when available.

-Whenever you wish to forage for components, you choose how much time you wish to spend and make a (usually) **Awareness** check.
+Whenever you wish to forage for components, you choose how much time you wish to spend and make a (usually) **Perception** check.
 You may spend from 1 to 24 hours, the more time you spend, the higher chance you have.
 The area should theoretically contain the resource you are looking for, for a successful search.

 Upon a **successful** check, you get a random amount of the resource.
 If you roll a value two times the required difficulty, the time you spend is halved.
 On **fail**, you spend the full time, but no resource is found.